Bayt-al-Hikmah/ExpressJs/Workshop2/Workshop2.md

 });
 ```
 #### Middleware in Our App
 We’ve already used middleware without realizing it!
 The `express.static('public')` middleware we added earlier is a built-in Express middleware that serves static files.
-Another common middleware we’ll use later is `body-parser`, which parses form data so we can access it in `req.body`.
+Another common middleware we’ll use later is `express-validator`, which validate and sanitize user input.
 Middleware can also be applied to specific routes.
 For example:
 ```
 const logUserRoute = (req, res, next) => {